Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide_single.md

 * Have an existing domain name that works - is set up with DNS etc...

-* Have [SSL Certificates](../glossary.md#systems) previously created for the web domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_)
+* Have [SSL Certificates](../glossary.md#systems) previously created for the web domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_)  OR use the [Let's Encrypt guide](../08_appendices/configuring-lets-encrypt.md) to generate SSL Certificates.

 ## Overview